awsdocs/aws-cli-user-guide/doc_source/install-cliv2-docker.md

 ```

 This is how the command functions:
-+ `docker run --rm --it amazon/aws-cli` – The equivalent of the `aws` executable\.
++ `docker run --rm -it amazon/aws-cli` – The equivalent of the `aws` executable\.
 Each time you run this command, Docker spins up a container of your downloaded `amazon/aws-cli` image, and executes your `aws` command\.
 By default, the Docker image uses the latest version of the AWS CLI version 2\.

   For example, to call the `aws --version` command in Docker, you run the following\.

   ```
-  $ docker run --rm -it amazon/aws-cli --version aws-cli/2.0.47 Python/3.7.3 Linux/4.9.184-linuxkit botocore/2.0.0dev10
+  $ docker run --rm -it amazon/aws-cli --version aws-cli/2.1.29 Python/3.7.3 Linux/4.9.184-linuxkit botocore/2.0.0dev10
   ```
 + `--rm` – Specifies to clean up the container after the command exits\.
 + `-it` – Specifies to open a pseudo\-TTY with `stdin`\.
 This enables you to provide input to the AWS CLI version 2 while it's running in a container, for example, by using the `aws configure` and `aws help` commands\.
 If you are running scripts, `-it` is not needed\.
 If you are experiencing errors with your scripts, omit `-it` from your Docker call\.